eNMS-automation/eNMS/docs/source/automation/service_editor.md

 The Report feature allows the developer to present a formatted report to the user at the end of execution.

 - `Report Template`: Copy the report from a predefined template.
-By default `Empty report` leaves the developer to define the report.
+By default, `Empty report` leaves the developer to define the report.
 One sample template is provided (`report_results.j2`) that produces an HTML report with one section for each device; once copied feel free to modify this default as needed.